fences/Digital-Caliper-ReadOut/README.md

-# Digital-Caliper-ReadOut
-INSIZE Digital Caliper ReadOut.
+# INSIZE Digital Caliper ReadOut

 This project is based on the Curious Scientist's Project and includes some changes that have been made to the circuit and codes. https://curiousscientist.tech/blog/caliper-based-dro